vital-ultrasound/ai-echocardiography-for-low-resource-countries/README.md

-<h1 align="center"> Real-time AI-assisted echocardiography </h1>
+<h1 align="center"> AI-assisted echocardiography for low-resource countries  </h1>
 <div align="center">

 </div>

 ## Summary
-This repository contains documentation and code for an experimental clinical system to perform real-time artificial-intelligence-assisted echocardiography for low resource countries.
+This repository contains documentation and code for AI-assisted echocardiography for low-resource countries.
 This work is based on the total product lifecycle (TPLC) approach on AI/ML workflow from [Good Machine Learning Practices](scripts/learning-pipeline) established by the U.S. Food and Drug Administration, Health Canada, and the UK's Medicines and Healthcare products Regulatory Agency (MHRA).

 ## Data collection, validation and management